city41/rotary-bobble/README.md

 # Rotary Bobble

-README Last updated: Jan 28, 2024
+README Last updated: Jan 31, 2024

-A ROM hack to add rotary controls to the Neo Geo game Puzzle Bobble
+A ROM hack, and matching controller, to add rotary controls to the Neo Geo game Puzzle Bobble

 https://github.com/city41/rotary-bobble/assets/141159/24a6326e-b90c-4391-a242-a1e90e2c0111